supranshu/EventEase-Agnethon/README.md

 - **Database**: MySQL
 - **Other Tools**: Material Design components, HttpClient for API communication

 ### Frontend

-The frontend of EventEase is developed using Angular framework.
+EventEase utilizes the Angular framework for frontend development.

 ### Backend

-The backend of EventEase is developed using Spring Boot framework.
+The backend is built on the Spring Boot framework.

 ### Database

-EventEase uses MySQL database to store event data.
-The database schema includes tables for events, users, and roles.
+MySQL is used as the database management system to store event data, including tables for events, users, and roles.

 ## Getting Started

 To run the application locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Set up the backend:
+2. **Set up the backend:**
    - Navigate to the `EventEase` directory.
-   - Configure your MySQL database settings in `application.properties` file.
+   - Configure your MySQL database settings in the `application.properties` file.
    - Run the Spring Boot application.
-3. Set up the frontend:
+3. **Set up the frontend:**
    - Navigate to the `EventEaseFront` directory.
    - Install dependencies using `npm install`.
    - Start the Angular development server using `ng serve`.
 4. Access the application in your web browser at `http://localhost:4200`.